 This low-maintenance tree requires little pruning.
 It’s also relatively pest-free, with the exception that pesky squirrels sometimes feast on the flower buds before they open.
 The buds can sometimes be damaged by freezes if they begin opening too early in the season.

-For more information on weeping Japanese magnolia, contact your county Extension office.
+For more information on saucer magnolia, contact your county Extension office.

 Also on Gardening Solutions